 Skip to main content

-We use dnspy to modify dll files.
-And dnspy can only run under Win, so even if it is a mac version dll, You also have to copy the corresponding dll to Win and then modify it.
-Download dnspy, select [Win64 version](https://github.com/dnSpy/dnSpy/releases/download/v6.1.8/dnSpy-net- win64.zip).
+We use dnspy to modify DLL files.
+Since dnspy can only run on Windows, even for Mac version DLLs, you need to copy the corresponding DLL to Windows first before modification.
+Download dnspy, choose the Win64 version.

-The operation of modifying the dll is roughly as follows:
+The general procedure for modifying DLLs is as follows:

-• Clear all dlls on the left in dnspy
+• Clear all DLLs on the left side in dnspy

-• If the editor prompts that some dll references are missing, click the button similar to a folder in the lower left corner of the source code editing window to add them.
+• If the editor prompts that some DLL references are missing, click the folder-like button in the bottom left corner of the source code editing window to add them.

-• Click the Compile button in the lower right corner.
-If it is successful, there will be no prompt, exit the editing interface, and return to the decompilation viewing mode.
-If that fails, handle compilation errors yourself.
-Sometimes dnspy will have inexplicable reference errors, exit the source code editing mode, right-click edit method again, and enter again to solve it.
+• Click the Compile button in the bottom right corner.
+If successful, there will be no prompt, exit the editing interface and return to decompiled view mode.
+If it fails, please handle the compilation errors yourself.
+Sometimes dnspy has inexplicable reference errors; exit the source code editing mode, right-click Edit Method again, and re-enter to resolve it.

-• Menu File -> Save Module to save the modified dll file.
-If under Win or Mac, you may encounter permission problems, please handle it accordingly (for example, save it to another location first, and then manually overwrite it)
+• Menu File -> Save Module to save the modified DLL file.
+On Windows or Mac, you might encounter permission issues, please handle accordingly (such as saving to another location first, then manually overwriting)

 caution

-Unity provides a separate set of UnityEngine dlls for each BuildTarget, which are located in {editor_install_dir}/Editor/Data/PlaybackEngines/{platform}/Variations/il2cpp (iOS platform is iOSSupport\Variations\il2cpp\Releasearm64_managed) directory Down, Please replace the relevant dll under each platform according to the platform you need to package.
+Unity provides a separate set of UnityEngine DLLs for each BuildTarget, located in {editor_install_dir}/Editor/Data/PlaybackEngines/{platform}/Variations/il2cpp (for iOS platform: iOSSupport\Variations\il2cpp\Releasearm64_managed) directory.
+Please replace the relevant DLLs under each platform according to your packaging platform needs.

 Original code: